certara/pyDarwin/docs/Usage.rst

     [Time of completion] Iteration = Iteration/generation, Model     Model Number,       Final Status,    fitness = fitness/reward,    message =  Messages from NMTRAN

-If there are messages from NONMEM execution, these will also be written to command line, as well as if execution failed, and, if request, if R execution failed.
+If there are messages from NONMEM execution, these will also be written to console, as well as if execution failed, and, if request, if R execution failed.

 If the :ref:`"remove_temp_dir" <remove_temp_dir_options_desc>` is not set to true, the NONMEM control file, output file and other key files can be found in {temp_dir}\Iteration/generation\Model Number for debugging.